Thrum Messaging System

 @everyone Broadcasts to all agents

-Important: Sending to an unknown name/group that doesn't exist is a hard error — the message is rejected and not stored.
-Unknown recipients must be created as agents or groups first.
+Important: Sending to an unknown name or group is a hard error — the message is rejected and not stored.
+Create unknown recipients as agents or groups first.

 Registration rule: Agent names must differ from their role.
-Use distinct names like --name coord_main --role coordinator rather than --name coordinator --role coordinator.
+Use --name coord_main --role coordinator, not --name coordinator --role coordinator.

 Example: Agent-to-Agent Coordination